KoussayDhifi/koussay-blog/_tabs/about.md

 ---
 Hello!
 I’m **Koussay Dhifi**, a passionate cybersecurity student and software engineering graduate based in Tunisia.

-Right now, I'm completing my final year in Software Engineering and working on my PFE (Projet de Fin d'Études).
+I recently graduated with a **license degree in Computer Science from ISTIC Borj-Cedria**.
 I have a strong interest in computer networks, cybersecurity, cryptographic research, and ethical hacking.
-I enjoy building projects that tackle aspects of cybersecurity like **information-gathering**, **cryptography**, **networking** and more.
+I enjoy building projects that tackle various aspects of cybersecurity such as **information gathering**, **cryptography**, **networking**, and more.

 Welcome to my blog!
-Here, I write about my journey through the computer science realm, especially in cybersecurity.
+Here, I share my journey through the world of computer science, especially focusing on cybersecurity.

 On this personal blog, you’ll find:

-📚 Research articles about cybersecurity topics like cryptography, network protocols, and system security.
+- 📚 Research articles about cybersecurity topics like cryptography, network protocols, and system security.
-🔒 Hands-on projects and experiments with security tools and concepts.
+- 🔒 Hands-on projects and experiments with security tools and concepts.
-🛠 Reflections on learning journeys, certifications, and academic experiences.
+- 🛠 Reflections on learning experiences, certifications, and academic growth.

-I believe in the importance of cumulative learning, sharing knowledge, and personal privacy on the internet.
+I believe in the importance of cumulative learning, sharing knowledge, and protecting personal privacy on the internet.

-When I’m not coding or researching, you might find me:

-- Debating in tournaments 🗣
-- Writing technical blogs ✍️
-- Or diving deep into new tech news 🚀

 Thank you for visiting — feel free to connect or reach out!